News / May 21, 2026

 What happened

-A highlight video from a UFO Fest 2026 panel shows Dylan Borland appearing with George Knapp and Jeremy Corbell.
+Highlight video from UFO Fest 2026 shows Dylan Borland on a panel with George Knapp and Jeremy Corbell.

 Borland does not give a direct answer.
-The available clips and community transcript summaries show him refusing to confirm or deny the phrase in that public setting.
-His point is procedural: he says he is not in a SCIF and is not going to prison for answering outside the proper protected channel.
+In the available clips and community transcript summaries, he refuses to confirm or deny the phrase on a public stage.
+His point is procedural: he is not in a SCIF and is not going to prison for an answer that belongs in a protected channel.

-It shows that Corbell put the phrase into public circulation and that Borland declined to discuss it outside a secure or legally protected setting.
+It shows Corbell putting the phrase into public circulation.
+It shows Borland declining to discuss it outside a secure or legally protected setting.

 Why the reaction matters

 A flat denial would have ended the clip.
-A clean confirmation would have created a different story.
-Instead, the answer sits in the annoying middle: no confirmation, no denial, and a strong insistence that the public stage is the wrong place to answer.
+A clean confirmation would have made a different one.
+The answer that came out sits in the middle: no confirmation, no denial, and a clear signal that the public stage is the wrong room for it.

 The SCIF point

-When a witness says something belongs in that kind of setting, it can mean several things.
-It can mean the matter is sensitive.
-It can mean the witness is protecting himself legally.
-It can mean the framing is being used to avoid a public answer.
-Without records, the public cannot tell which one applies.
+When a witness says a question belongs in one, three readings are possible: the material is sensitive, the witness is protecting himself legally, or the framing is being used to dodge a public answer.

 What would move it forward